doomvox/raku-study/notes/meeting_2021jun13.md

     2.  <https://github.com/doomvox/raku-study/tree/main/bin/2021may30/file_find_with_junction_as_exclude.raku>

-    3.  is this the canonical <:Find> repo?  brian d foy has one, too:
+    3.  is this the canonical <:Find> repo?  (brian d foy has one, too, but it looks stale)

         <https://github.com/tadzik/File-Find>